slerman12/Help-me/Philosophy/Consciousness.md

 Well, for one, the physical material matters.
 Or else we could simulate your consciousness with a domino chain.
 Or even with a human centipede/jamboree obeying the exact algorithm of your brain's dance of interactions.
 Matter "matters."

-So the "grey matter" as it's called that composes your brain is not merely a representation machine, or an optional circuitry, but crucial to the singularization that is consciousness.
+So the *grey matter* as it's called that composes your brain is not merely a representation machine, or an optional circuitry, but crucial to the singularization that is consciousness.

 And once we've boiled down the credit for human consciousness to physical matter, two questions remain: (1) where does the physicalness of consciousness begin, and (2) how, mechanically, does it entangle so as to be one consciousness?